Battle of Otavi: Background

 By mid 1915 the South African advance in German Southwest Africa had gained considerable ground and efforts at negotiating a ceasefire had failed.
 Rather than seek a decisive battle, the German commander Victor Franke had decided to resort to keeping his army as intact as possible so as to maintain a German claim to the territory after the end of the war.
-Rather than resort to guerrilla warfare or attempt to break out of German Southwest Africa, Franke decided to retreat along the railway and build up defenses around Tsombe.
+Rather than resort to guerrilla warfare or attempt to break out of German Southwest Africa, Franke decided to retreat along the railway and build up defenses around Tsombe (Tsumeb).
 With the South African army under Louis Botha rapidly approaching, Franke decided to leave a delaying force under his second in command Major Hermann Ritter at Otavifontein.
 The delaying force was tasked with holding up Botha for as long as possible so that the main force at Tsombe could concentrate its forces and solidify its defenses there.

 Botha began his advance on June 18, learning from intercepted communications that the Germans were retreating up the railway but would not retreat farther than Namutoni.
 Botha split his 13,000 troops into four columns with one on each flank and two under his personal command driving up along the railway.
 With a swift advance, the South Africans began to surround the German positions and Botha's central columns managed to reach Otavi by July 1.
 The Germans thought that Botha's advance would be hampered by a lack of water and rough terrain, and were ill-prepared for the looming South African attack.
 At his disposal Botha had 3,500 cavalry compared to Ritter's 1,000 infantry and ten machine guns.
 Although heavily outnumbered, Ritter's forces did have the advantage of the high ground, as the territory they defended was quite mountainous.
 Despite this advantage, Ritter feared that his force would become surrounded and spread his forces out to lengthen his line of defense.